tollmanz/wordpress-pecl-memcached-object-cache/readme.md

 	1. Exit Telnet by typing `ctrl` + `]`, hitting `enter`, then typing `quit` and pressing `enter`.

 1. Install the Memcached PECL extension on your server.
-Note that there are two different PHP interfaces for Memcached, one is named PECL Memcache and the other, PECL Memcached.
+Note that there are two different PHP interfaces for Memcached; one is named PECL Memcache and the other, PECL Memcached.
 The "d" at the end of Memcached is extremely important in this case.
 You should be able to install PECL Memcached from your package manager for your Linux distro.

 	For Ubuntu and Debian: